JasonGiedymin/nginx-init-ubuntu/README.md

 ### Using with Docker
 A basic Dockerfile will arrive shortly for testing, but note that I focued my efforts on creating an nginx [ansible role](https://github.com/AnsibleShipyard/ansible-nginx).
 [This repo](https://github.com/AnsibleShipyard/ansible-nginx) has a [Dockerfile](https://github.com/AnsibleShipyard/ansible-nginx/blob/master/Dockerfile) which will install Nginx along with `nginx-init-ubuntu` (this repo) using ansible.
 Until the basic testing Dockerfile is in place here please refer to the [ansible role](https://github.com/AnsibleShipyard/ansible-nginx) and it's [Dockerfile](https://github.com/AnsibleShipyard/ansible-nginx/blob/master/Dockerfile) -- if your looking for stability.

-The basic testing Dockerfile that will be present here will be just that.
-Basic.
-If your looking for a more production and developer friendly [Dockerfile look here](https://github.com/AnsibleShipyard/ansible-nginx/blob/master/Dockerfile).
+If your looking for a more production and developer friendly [Dockerfile, look here](https://github.com/AnsibleShipyard/ansible-nginx/blob/master/Dockerfile).

+When using the ansible role mentioned above you will need to set `nginx_docker_override` to `True` as the role will detect if running within a Dockerfile.
+This is to prevent nginx running in `daemon` mode.

+A copy of [nginx-init-ubuntu](https://github.com/JasonGiedymin/nginx-init-ubuntu) is present in the [ansible role](https://github.com/AnsibleShipyard/ansible-nginx) role.

 ## Contributions ##
 _Contributions are welcome!_